 - Option 3: XLIFF format

-- QA checks: Project managers can run two types of QA checks from the
+- QA checks: There are two types of QA checks that can be run from the

 Filemenu: full QA checks and linguistic batch QA checks.

-Edit tab contains a list of commonly used actions to help speed up your work within the Editor.
+Edit tab contains a list of commonly used actions to help speed up your work within Lilt Translate.

 - Undo (shortcut

-Z): Undo the last edits that were made in the Editor.
+Z): Undo the last edits that were made in the segment editor.